abe-winter/abe-winter.github.io/_posts/2021-09-19-wearable-police.md

 categories: sybil liberties
 ---

-Yes maybe you have an internet-connected camera in your pocket, but it takes time to get it out.
+Yes you have an internet-connected camera in your pocket, but it takes time to get it out.
-In 18 months it will be mounted on your face.
-Camera phones have contributed to justice, but haven't changed our view of crime or our response to it.
+Camera phones have contributed to justice, but haven't changed any systems -- they enable protest, but they can't replace the functions of centralized institutions.

-Wearables will be a bigger change.
+But in 18 months the camera will be mounted on your face.
+Head-mounted wearables will enable intervention, not just protest.
 They'll be omnipresent and they’ll tag what they record; in time they’ll decentralize some functions of public safety.

 George Holliday, the guy who filmed Rodney King in 91, had a handycam which he described as ‘like a size 13 shoe’.
 He [auctioned it off last year](https://natedsanders.com/LotDetail.aspx?inventoryid=58296).

 In 68, the day after he said he wouldn’t run again, LBJ told the National Association of Broadcasters that [TV had lost the war in Vietnam](https://www.jstor.org/stable/20024822).
 The network news had to [fly the film from Vietnam to a lab in Tokyo](https://www.britannica.com/topic/The-Vietnam-War-and-the-media-2051426) and then to the US to air tomorrow.
 But it worked – it opened a ‘credibility gap’ between official statements and brutal reality.
-War hawk Walter Cronkite changed his mind when he saw the war up close, and he used his platform to tell what he knew.
-‘If we’ve lost Cronkite, we’ve lost the nation’.
+‘If we’ve lost Cronkite, we’ve lost the nation’, LBJ may have said.

+The 60s war reporters probably used handheld 16mm cameras like [this one](https://americanhistory.si.edu/blog/combat-photographer-vietnam).

-In 2021 Cronkite is carrying a smartphone and the Tet Offensive is on your street.
+In 2021 Cronkite has a samsung galaxy and the Tet Offensive is on your street.
 This time, new communications tech won’t just be challenging the legitimacy of central institutions.
 It will be solving and preventing crimes.
 (Cameras have been solving crimes [since at least 1859](http://jbiocommunication.org/issues/31-2/feature4.html), but this will be different).